-Reading, UK – May 18, 2016 – Veritas Technologies, the leader in information management, today released new research findings that illuminate the most effective information governance practices that empower organisations to extract as much value as possible out of their information while reducing related risks and costs.
+Mountain View, CA – 18 May 2016 – Veritas Technologies, the leader in information management, today released new research findings that illuminate the most effective information governance practices that empower organisations to extract as much value as possible out of their information while reducing related risks and costs.
 The study found that 94% of organisations have a formal information governance program currently in place or are in the planning stages.
 However, only 40% of organisations are high performers when it comes to information governance.

 Of all these tools and tactics, several consistently demonstrated high levels of adoption across all organisations.
 In terms of tools, 87% of surveyed participants adopted file archiving and 86% adopted email archiving, technologies originally developed to help organisations optimise storage for growing data volumes.
 From a tactics standpoint, 88% of the organisations issue formal data-use policies, and 84% train employees on information governance practices, yet both of these tactics require end-user compliance and effort instead of automation, making adherence more challenging in a world where data is growing 39% year-over-year.

-Considering the widespread adoption of information governance tools and tactics, the survey population was divided into two segments based on the overall effectiveness of each organisation’s Information Governance program and evaluated further.
-Interestingly, the analysis revealed considerable differences between the tools and tactics adopted by Low Performers (~60% of the population) and High Performers (~40% of the population).
+Considering the widespread adoption of information governance tools and tactics, the survey population was divided into two segments based on the overall effectiveness of each organisation’s Information Governance programme and evaluated further.
+Interestingly, the analysis revealed considerable differences between the tools and tactics adopted by low performers (~60% of the population) and high performers (~40% of the population).

-Both High Performers and Low Performers identified risk mitigation as the number one priority for investing in an Information Governance program.
-That said, High Performers are 22% better at mitigating risk than Low Performers and are significantly better at protecting their organisation from potential productivity and financial losses directly attributable to information growth.
+Both high performers and low performers identified risk mitigation as the number one priority for investing in an Information Governance programme.
+That said, high performers are 22% better at mitigating risk than low performers and are significantly better at protecting their organisation from potential productivity and financial losses directly attributable to information growth.